kvokka/onotole/README.md

   environments
 * The analytics adapter [Segment][segment] (and therefore config for Google Analytics, Intercom, Facebook Ads, Twitter Ads, etc.)
+* Check existing of app DB and ask about continuation if base persisted

 ## Heroku